-Table 4: Motors' state assessment input to output relationship
+Table 4: Motors' state assessment input to output relationship switch L and S

 Therefore, if the circuit is not enabled (E, LOW), both motors are turned off (MR LOW and ML LOW).
 However, if the circuit is enabled (E, HIGH), then the state of both motors is exclusively determined by the states (L) and (S).
 On the one hand, if the end of the line is not reached (S, LOW), then if the sensor is on the line (L, HIGH), the device turns right (MR LOW and ML HIGH).
 Instead, if the sensor is off the line (L, LOW), the device turns left (MR HIGH and ML LOW).
 As a result, the device is designed to follow the right edge of the line.

 On the other hand, if the end of the line is reached (S, HIGH), then if the sensor is on the line (L, HIGH), the device still turns right (MR LOW and ML HIGH).
 However, if the sensor is off the line (L,LOW), then both motors are turned on (MR HIGH and ML HIGH).
-In the last case, by appropriately controlling the speed of both motors, a spiral can be obtained (see motors' control system function).
+In the last case, by appropriately controlling the speed of both motors, a spiral is obtained (see motors' control system function).

 Motors' control system